-February is, as you may have heard, American Heart Month.
-In honor of this growing and important awareness month, we’ve asked Dr. Forrest Smith MD to outline the heart, it’s factors, and how to prevent negative outcomes at home.
+February is American Heart Month.
+In honor of this growing and important awareness month, The Springs at Simpsonville asked Dr. Forrest Smith MD to outline the heart, its factors, and how to prevent negative outcomes at home.

 A Doctors Guide to Preventing Heart Disease

 The key to preventing (and reversing!) heart disease lies in knowing what causes it, knowing your risks for developing it, and then doing all you can to reduce those risks.

 It is not just a matter of elevated LDL (so-called “bad” cholesterol) regardless of what mainstream doctors may tell you.
 If it were all about LDL, how do you explain that roughly half of all heart attacks occur in persons with normal levels?
 Studies show that LDL levels do not correlate with atherosclerosis (hardening of the arteries caused by plaque buildup in artery walls).
 A much stronger indication of heart disease can be seen with low HDL cholesterol and elevated triglyceride levels.
 This is because high triglycerides change the way the liver packages cholesterol.
 High triglycerides predict smaller, more numerous particles.